kiboschool/course-frontend-web-dev/src/lessons/asynchronous-javascript/promises.md

 Promises were introduced to JavaScript as a solution to the "callback hell" problem.
 A Promise represents the eventual result of an asynchronous operation.
 It is an object that might return a value at some point in the future, or it might throw an error if the operation fails.

-The previous example rewritten with promises:
+The previous example was rewritten with promises:

 ```jsx
 getData('data.txt')